simonmichael/hledger/doc/SPEC-holdings.md

 ## Implementation notes

+- The holdings command receives the journal with lot detail uncollapsed, regardless of --lots (see maybeCollapseLotDetail in Hledger.Cli.Utils);
+  it aggregates lots itself.
+- Rows come from a single-period, end-balances (Historical) multiBalanceReport: run on the lot-detailed journal with --lots (rows are lot subaccounts), or on the collapsed journal otherwise (rows are the base accounts).
+  Rows without lots beneath them are filtered out.
+  (balanceReport was considered but it is just a thin projection of multiBalanceReport; MBR keeps the row structure, totals and valuation machinery we need.)
+- Per-lot quantities are summed from the lot subaccounts' postings (amount arithmetic discards cost basis, so balances alone don't suffice).
+  Each lot's cost basis is parsed back from the lot subaccount name, which by construction contains the acquisition date and unit cost.
-- The table is a single-period MultiBalanceReport-shaped table: rows from the standard account-tree display machinery, but columns are per-row attributes instead of periods.
-Rendering via Text.Tabular.AsciiWide as in Balance.hs.
+- Rendering via Text.Tabular.AsciiWide as in Balance.hs.
-- Cell data comes from lot state (as computed by journalCalculateLots) plus market prices.

 ## Phases

-1. Layout mockup: skeleton `holdings` command printing the sample layout above. (current)
+1. Layout mockup: skeleton `holdings` command printing the sample layout above. (done)
-2. Real single-attribute report: rows from the journal's lotful accounts, with Quantity and Cost columns.
+2. Real report in list mode: rows from the journal's lotful accounts, with Date, Age, Quantity, Unit/Avg cost and Cost columns; --lots; totals row;
+   functional tests (hledger/test/holdings.test). --tree errors out. (done)
 3. Valuation columns: Price, Value, Gain.
-4. Date/Age columns, `--lots`/`--tree`/`--depth` behavior, totals row.
+4. `--tree`/`--depth` behavior.
 5. Output formats, sorting, extra columns.